changuniuni/2023-CSE364-SE-Group7/README.md

 * In CSE courses, prerequisite courses are important matters.
-* Therefore, we can check the prerequisite courses of a specific course as follows.
+* We can browse courses that requires the given course Id to be taken.
+* For example, to check courses that has 1221(Data Structure), below commands can be used.
 ``` bash
 curl -X GET http://localhost:8080/courses/next/1221
 ```
 ![cmdGET courses-next-1221](https://github.com/changuniuni/2023-CSE364-SE-Group7/assets/48553632/4e9e6910-01b6-46d7-b014-e1b156d35cbe)

 * One of our key feature is that users can be informed of tendencies in courses others are taking.
-* It shows the courses people have taken the most.
+* It shows top five courses people have taken the most.
+* For this milestone, tendencies of courses are manually typed.
+Please note that if # of users are large enough, top 5 courses can be changed.
 ```bash
 curl -X GET http://localhost:8080/courses/tendency
 curl -X GET http://localhost:8080/courses/tendency/Sophomore